-If you can stick to these four basic steps, you’ll be well on your way to intermittent fasting success.
+If you stick to these four basic steps, you’ll be well on your way to success with intermittent fasting.
 Just remember to take things one step at a time and be patient, as it may take some time to get used to this new way of eating.

 What are the steps to intermittent fasting for women?

 There are a few key steps that you need to follow when intermittent fasting for women.
 First, you should consult your doctor before starting any new diet or weight loss plan.
 This is especially important if you have any health conditions or are taking medication.